Who is Isaac Makana?

 The journal entries that detail Isaac’s diagnosis of Tay Sachs Disease (classic/infantile) begin in June, 2011 at the age of 7 months.

-Isaac was able to return to San Diego end of May, 2012 where he continues to fight against seizures and infections.
+Isaac was able to return to San Diego end of May, 2012 where he continues to fight against seizures, orthopedic issues and infections.
 We are blessed to be able to say now that Isaac does not have an ‘expiration date’.
 We are blessed every day that we get to cuddle and love on him.
 We are always looking for therapies to strengthen him body and mind.